Rapptz/discord.py/docs/guide/topics/error_handling.rst

     @ban.error
     async def ban_error(ctx: commands.Context, error: commands.CommandError):
-        """ Handles only the MissingRequiredArgument error. """
+        """Handles only the MissingRequiredArgument error."""

         if isinstance(error, commands.MissingRequiredArgument):
             # We set an attribute to the context that will then